bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

 The easiest way to examine a file is to just print out all of the contents using the program `cat`.
 Enter the following command:

-    cat ex_data.txt
+    cat appaloosa.txt

-This prints out the contents of the `ex_data.txt` file.
+This prints out the contents of the `appaloosa.txt` file.
 If you enter:

-    cat ex_data.txt ex_data.txt
+    cat appaloosa.txt appaloosa.txt

-It will print out the contents of `ex_data.txt` twice. `cat` just takes a list of file names and writes them out one after another (this is where the name comes from, `cat` is short for concatenate).
+It will print out the contents of `appaloosa.txt` twice. `cat` just takes a list of file names and writes them out one after another (this is where the name comes from, `cat` is short for concatenate).

 * * * *
 **Short Exercises**

-1. Print out the contents of the `~/SWC-bootcamp/1-Shell/dictionary.txt` file.
+1. Print out the contents of the `shell/dictionary.txt` file.
 What does this file contain?

-2. Without changing directories, (you should still be in `1-Shell`), use one short command to print the contents of all of the files in the /home/swc/SWC-bootcamp/1-Shell/data/THOMAS directory.
+2. Without changing directories, (you should still be in `shell`), use one short command to print the contents of all of the files in the `/home/swc/{{page.bootcamp_slug}}/shell/data/thomas` directory.

 * * * *